Blosc/blogsite/posts/blosc2-grok-release.rst

 .. type: text

+**Update 2024-01-04:** Use the new global plugin ID for the grok codec in the examples.

-The Blosc Development Team is happy to announce that the first public release (0.1.0) of `blosc2-grok <https://github.com/Blosc/blosc2_grok>`_ is available for testing.
+The Blosc Development Team is happy to announce that the first public release (0.2.0) of `blosc2-grok <https://github.com/Blosc/blosc2_grok>`_ is available for testing.
 This dynamic plugin is meant for using the JPEG2000 codec from the `grok library <https://github.com/GrokImageCompression/grok>`_ as another codec inside Blosc2 (both from C and Python).

 In this blog we will see how to use it as well as the functionality of some parameters.
 To do so, we will depict `an already created example <https://github.com/Blosc/blosc2_grok/blob/main/examples/params.py>`_.
 Let's get started!